All report viewers can show a report in two distinctive report layouts:

 The Interactive layout is the default report layout which users see.
 You can control the default layout via the ViewMode property of the respective report viewer.
 In Interactive preview items like the Table/List/Crosstab are rendered into a single continuous page.

 The paging in Print Preview layout is calculated based on the page settings (see Understanding Pagination).
+When the report width is less than the page width specified in the page settings the report will grow horizontally to match the width of the page which may lead to the differences between design-time and print preview.
+When the report width is larger than the page width each logical page will cause a horizontal overflow and will continue on the next physical page.
 During the preparation of the report for printing, the latest state of the report will be printed, such as expanded/collapsed Crosstab categories.
 The Print Preview is not interactive, it is dedicated only for printing.